tawasta/event/website_event_track_image/README.rst

 =========================
 Website Event Track Image
 =========================
-Add image to Event Tracks
+* Add image to Event Tracks
+* This module is most likely depracted as it does not have any functionality

 Configuration
 =============